cjheath/stm32f3-discovery-usb-example/README.md

-#STM32F3-Discovery Application Template
+#STM32F3-Discovery USB Example application

+A USB Joystick implemented using the accelerometers in the STM32F3 Discovery board.

-This is a template application for the STM32F30x ARM microcontrollers that compiles with GNU tools.
+This is a use of the template application for the STM32F30x ARM microcontrollers that compiles with GNU tools.

-It serves as a quick-start for those who do not wish to use an IDE, but rather develop in a text editor of choice and build from the command line.
+The template serves as a quick-start for those who do not wish to use an IDE, but rather develop in a text editor of choice and build from the command line.
 It is derived from [mblythe's version](https://github.com/mblythe86/stm32f3-discovery-basic-template), which also credits other sources.